 Overview: Eye Styes, Causes & Symptoms

-An eye stye, medically known as a hordeolum or stye, is an infection in the eyelid.
-It causes a red bump to form near the edge of the lid.
-Styes are external when located at the base of the eyelash and internal when they form within one of the oil glands in the eyelid.
+An eye stye (also spelled sty), medically known as a hordeolum, is a red bump that looks like a pimple near the edge of the eyelid.
+Most are caused by acute bacterial infections in the eyelid.
+Styes are external when located at the base of the eyelash and internal when they form within one of the small oil glands (meibomian glands) in the eyelid.

-Styes are caused by the staphylococcal bacteria found in the nose.
+Styes are caused by the staphylococcus aureus bacteria found in the nose.
 It transfers from the nose to the eye when someone rubs their eyes and then touches their nose.
 The bacteria clogs the oil gland, preventing oil from draining, and causing the gland to swell.

 Symptoms of eye styes include: